aws-samples/ec2-lamp-server/README.md

 - `AlbDnsName`: ALB domain name.
 Create a DNS CNAME or [Route 53 alias](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html) to ALB domain name especially if you are using HTTPS listener

 If `enableCloudFront` is `Yes`
-- `CloudFrontConsole` : CloudFront console URL link
+- `CloudFrontConsole` : CloudFront console URL link.
+Some adjustment of your CloudFront distribution settings may be required.
 - `CloudFrontURL` : CloudFront distribution URL, e.g. `https://d111111abcdef8.cloudfront.net`